Founder and Editor-in-Chief

 His portraits and photo reportage has been published in Vanity Fair, Panorama, Italian dailies Corriere della Sera and La Repubblica, as well as Opera and Opera Actual.

 Marianne is a seasoned French journalist and photographer based in Paris.
 Her career trajectory started out with AP television news.
 She later went on to work for the French 24 hours television news channel i-télé and RFI ( Radio France International).
 She is now the Editor-in-Chief of a parental magazine, Parole de Mamans.

 Kelsey has worked alongside some of the most esteemed names in the fashion business.
 With a degree in photography from the Fashion Institute of Technology, she has worked in interior design, public relations consulting, styling and even modeling.
 Kelsey has enjoyed both her position in front, and behind the camera as well as on set during a multitude of shoots.
 While residing in Manhattan, she worked as a studio manager for one of the lead contributing editors at Italian Vogue and L’Uomo Vogue.
 She has since moved to Boston to pursue a career in luxury real estate and continues her freelance work in the world of fashion.

-Born in north america but south american blood, she enjoyed growing between two languages and cultures.
-She started studying marketing in Colombia and decided to move to Italy in 2016 and study Fashion Business and Brand Management at Istituto Marangoni, where she currently is.
+Born in North America but South American by blood, Laura enjoyed growing between two languages and cultures.
+She started studying marketing in Colombia and decided to move to Italy in 2016.
+She recently graduated from the Fashion Business and Brand Management program at Istituto Marangoni.